elRadish/artcom.github.io/about.md

 permalink: /about/
 ---

 ART+COM development group.
 Stuff we do with software to be found here.
-For the [images of our projects](http://artcom.de/) you might find here some hints on how we dit it, or, to be more pricise, the public open source parts of it.
+For the [images of our projects](http://artcom.de/) you might find here some hints on how we dit it, or, to be more precise, the public open source parts of it.

 ### More Information